CIBC Mortgages PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by CIBC Mortgages, PPI may have been attached to a customer's policy by CIBC Mortgages, in some cases without their knowledge.
-CIBC Mortgages may have refused a credit application if PPI was refused by the customer.
+CIBC Mortgages may have rejected a credit application if PPI was refused by the customer.

 CIBC Mortgages PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by CIBC Mortgages.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to CIBC Mortgages, and this was not explained to you at the point of sale, then you would be due compensation from CIBC Mortgages.